linrongbin16/lin.vim/README.md

 Solve below issues:

-- Time-costing vim configurations - All behaviors follow community's best practice and most popular editors(just like [vscode](https://code.visualstudio.com/)).
+- Time-costing vim configurations - All behaviors follow community's best practice and most popular editors (just like [vscode](https://code.visualstudio.com/)).
 - Lack of IDE-like editing features - [Coc.nvim](https://github.com/neoclide/coc.nvim) and a bunch of language servers and extensions are embeded.
-- Don't know how to choose/configure/manage vim plugins - All plugins are carefully selected and well cooperated for best performance and user experience, cover most modern editor features(again, just like vscode).
+- Don't know how to choose/configure/manage vim plugins - All plugins are carefully selected and well cooperated for best performance and user experience, cover most modern editor features (again, just like vscode).
-- Duplicate installation on different OS and machines - All done by one-line command(not on Windows for now), all installations behave the same(the only difference is use Command-Key on macOS instead of Alt-Key on Windows/Linux).
+- Duplicate installation on different OS and machines - All done by one-line command (not on Windows for now), all installations behave the same (the only difference is use command-key on macOS instead of alt-key on Windows/Linux).
 - Naive UI - Pretty colorschemes, icons, opened tabs, file explorer, file status integrated.

 ## Screenshots